seattletimes/opensesme/README.md

 - `OUTPUT_DIR` - Destination for moved files

 Planned improvements:
+- Support for `ENABLED` - Boolean to indicate whether or not the config is to be used or not
 - Support for `PERFORM` - to specify modifications to be performed to a file (i.e. `sed`, `tr`, etc) if `MODIFY` is `true`
 - Support for `TARGET` - to specify filenames to look for
 - Support for starting opensesme with flags to specify single configs, etc